 For prohibited conduct regarding Sexual Misconduct, please review the Sexual Misconduct Policy.

 1.0 Acts of Dishonesty

-1.1 Furnishing false information to any faculty member, College official, or department, or otherwise misrepresenting oneself as another
+1.1 Furnishing false information or identification to any faculty member, College official, or department, or otherwise misrepresenting oneself as another

-1.2 Forgery, alteration, or misuse of any College document, record
+1.2 Forgery, alteration, or misuse of any College document, record, or system

 1.3 Possession, use, or creation of a forged instrument of identification